abhiwand/atk/misc/README.txt

-This folder is for tools that aren't really part of our product:
+This folder is for miscellaneous items that aren't really part of our product.

 bipartite-graph-generator/ - spark shell script for generating graph data header-processor/ - utility for updating header files in the source code